fintradebench-anonymous/PaperSubmission/README.md

 10. **`generate_paper_tables_and_plots.py`**: Aggregates the final evaluation CSVs, computes paired t-test significance, and outputs the LaTeX table snippets and PDF plots (Grouped Bar Charts & Relative Deltas) utilized in the Results section of the manuscript.

-The full anonymous dataset can be accessed using the link: https://dataverse.harvard.edu/previewurl.xhtml?token=7424f412-d56d-4a3e-9469-907c243444fb